 Protect your devices

 Make sure your computer and mobile devices are running the latest versions of their operating systems and software, as well as up-to-date versions of anti-virus software.
-Don't use Windows XP systems for online shopping or banking, because Microsoft officially ended support for the operating system in 2014 and it no longer receives security patches.
-(Patches for Windows Vista end in April 2017.)
+Don't use Windows XP or Windows Vista systems for online shopping or banking, because Microsoft no longer supports those operating systems with security patches.
+(Patches for Windows 7 end in January 2020.)
 Consider using super-secure "hardened" browsers or virtual software when accessing sensitive accounts.

 Buy a shredder and use it